top of page

 “We look forward to India emerging as a mapping power, creating next generation indigenous maps of India and taking these new technologies to the rest of the world.”

-In India, besides the decennially published Census data, there is a shortage of authentic household-level geospatial data.
-The next census is due this year (2021) which means if I wanted to do any Socio-economic analysis using publicly available geodata today, I am likely t be compelled to use the old and significantly outdated 2011 Census data for my study.
+In India, besides the decennially-published Census data, there is an acute paucity of reliable national or regional geospatial datasets.
+For example, the next Census is due this year (2021) which means if I want to perform demographic or socio-economic analysis for a district using publicly available information today, I would be compelled to use the outdated 2011 Census data or some projections derived using it.

-Even the adoption of NavIC (India's counter to USA's GPS - Global Positioning System) is going mainstream after the International Maritime Organization (IMO) recognized its capabilities and included it as a component in the World-Wide Radio Navigation System (WWRNS).
-This is a significant development in that it gives Indian Mapping companies an opportunity to develop an ecosystem around it - be it Chips, Receivers, Network Service, Analytics, and so on.
-More than 2,000 Trains in the country now have NavIC installed in it and Realme recently became the first mobile handset manufacturer to offer a smartphone with India's very own GPS installed in it.
+Even the adoption of NavIC - India's Regional Navigation Satellite System and an alternative to USA's popular Global Positioning System (GPS) is going mainstream after the International Maritime Organization (IMO) recognized and included it as part of the World-Wide Radio Navigation System.
+This development offers Indian Mapping organizations an attractive opportunity to develop an ecosystem around it - manufacturing of Telecommunication Chips, Receivers, Network Service, Analytics, and so on.
+More than 2,000 Trains in the country already have NavIC installed and Realme recently became the first mobile handset manufacturer to offer a smartphone bundled with NavIC.

 Which industries can benefit from these Reforms?

-Aside from geodata over Land, significant opportunities are expected to arise from the capture of geodata over Water.
-The Government of India has already allocated nearly INR 6,000 crores for its ambitious Deep Ocean Mission project which 'envisages exploration of minerals, energy and marine diversity of the underwater world, a vast part of which still remains unexplored.'
+Besides Land geodata, significant opportunities are also expected to arise for the acquisition of Marine geodata - the Government of India has allocated nearly INR 6,000 crores for its ambitious Deep Ocean Mission project which envisages exploration of minerals, energy and marine diversity of the underwater world, a vast part of which still remains unexplored.

 Government regulations for the creation and dissemination of geodata, which were an impediment, have now been relaxed.
-It remains to be seen how quickly the Indian Mapping sector can activate its dormant capabilities and leverage Hardware, Software and Human Resource Skills to usher in an era of Authentic, High Quality geodata creation.
-Just like Rome wasn't built in a day, it is anticipated that we will take some time to get up to speed with global counterparts.
-However, in my opinion, these Reforms were much needed and are definitely a step in the right direction.
+It remains to be seen how quickly the Indian Mapping sector can activate its dormant capabilities.
+Just like Rome wasn't built in a day, it is anticipated that India will take some time to get up to speed with its global peers.
+However, in my opinion, these Reforms were desperately needed and is definitely a huge step in the right direction.

 ABOUT US